Alexander-Moyles/Mobile_Project/README.md

 ## Author

-Alexander Moyles
-Created for CP4282 Programming for Mobile Devices - Spring 2025
+Created by Alexander Moyles for CP4282 Programming for Mobile Devices - Spring 2025